Land Reform School — Summer 2025

 • "Property relations: Alien land laws and the racial formation of Filipinos" by Eric J. Pido

-National-Popular Theory Framework: The presentation introduces Antonio Gramsci's concept of the "national-popular," which expands beyond traditional Marxist focus on industrial workers to include broader "popular classes" - working class, peasantry, urban poor, lower middle class, and marginalized groups.
-This framework became central to national liberation movements from the 1960s-1980s across Latin America, Africa, and Asia, where movements consistently identified land control as the foundation of both economic exploitation and political domination.
+National-Popular Theory Framework: Antonio Gramsci's concept of the "national-popular" expands beyond industrial workers to include broader popular classes — working class, peasantry, urban poor, lower middle class, and marginalized groups.
+This framework became central to national liberation movements from the 1960s-1980s where land control was consistently identified as the foundation of both economic exploitation and political domination.

-Historical Exclusions Through Alien Land Laws: California's 1913 Alien Land Law and subsequent legislation prohibited "aliens ineligible for citizenship" from owning land, using race-neutral language about citizenship eligibility while specifically targeting Asian immigrants, particularly successful Japanese farmers.
-These laws expanded across western states and were strengthened in the 1920s, demonstrating how legal frameworks have historically determined access to agricultural land based on citizenship and race.
+Historical Exclusions Through Alien Land Laws: California's 1913 Alien Land Law prohibited "aliens ineligible for citizenship" from owning land, using race-neutral language while specifically targeting Asian immigrants, particularly successful Japanese farmers — demonstrating how legal frameworks have historically determined access to agricultural land based on citizenship and race.

-Institutionalization of Foreign Agricultural Labor: The 1942 Emergency Labor Importation Program (Bracero Program) was literally "penned" by the American Farm Bureau Federation and Associated Farmers, expanding farm labor supply while explicitly prohibiting federal funds from improving wages or conditions for American farmworkers.
-The program prevented braceros from striking while protecting employers through the "Texas Proviso," which stated that employing unauthorized workers would not constitute "harboring or concealing" them.
+Institutionalization of Foreign Agricultural Labor: The 1942 Bracero Program was literally "penned" by the American Farm Bureau Federation, expanding farm labor supply while explicitly prohibiting federal funds from improving wages for American farmworkers.
+The program prevented braceros from striking while protecting employers through the "Texas Proviso."

-Contemporary National-Popular Politics: The presentation argues that national-popular politics has re-emerged across both left and right movements as a response to neoliberalism and financialization.
-It critically examines how the MAGA movement defines its national-popular constituency by explicitly excluding BIPOC and LGBTQ+ producers from federal agricultural programs, as evidenced in USDA policy language about serving "the American people" while terminating programs for marginalized communities.
+Contemporary National-Popular Politics: National-popular politics has re-emerged across both left and right movements as a response to neoliberalism.
+The MAGA movement defines its national-popular constituency by explicitly excluding BIPOC and LGBTQ+ producers from federal agricultural programs — demonstrated in USDA policy language about serving "the American people" while terminating programs for marginalized communities.

 August 28

-Law and Land Reform in Global North: Scotland Case Study
+Law and Land Reform in the Global North: Scotland Case Study

 Exploring how Scotland has used human rights-based approaches to expand community land ownership and agroecological practices through legal reform.